Benefits Administration Manual - Dental Program

 Permanent-Intermittent (PI) Employees

-Permanent-Intermittent (PI) Employees - California Correctional Peace Officers Association - Bargaining Unit 6 Cadet Employees
+PI Employees - CCPOA - Unit 6 Cadet Employees

-Bargaining Unit 6 cadet (PI) employees will be eligible for dental benefits following graduation from the Academy of the Department of Corrections and Rehabilitation.
+Unit 6 cadet PI employees will be eligible for dental benefits following graduation from the Academy of the California Department of Corrections and Rehabilitation.
 The earliest possible effective date will be the first of the month following submission of the STD.
 692 enrollment form to the employing office after their date of graduation.
-For enrollment, use permitting event code 04.
+For enrollment, use PEC 04.

 Continuation of Coverage for PI Employees